 Moving to the Netherlands, as well as to any other country, includes a number of mandatory steps, the ones related to visas, working and residence permits being briefly described above.
 Canadians who wish to immigrate to the Netherlands will also have to consider other issues in advance, such as housing, baking and taxes as well as education, for those who relocate with children who are school or high-school students in Canada (and will need to be enrolled in a Dutch public school).
 Canadians will find it fairly easy to exchange their driver’s license once they are registered as residents and have a valid residence permit.
 The Netherlands has signed a reciprocity agreement that allows holders of Class 5 driving licenses issued by the Canadian province of Alberta or Quebec to exchange their permits for a Dutch driving license.

 Life in the Netherlands will include good quality goods and services as well as a rich social life.
 The country offers plenty of options for recreational or educative activities, festivals, and a wide range of events, as well as numerous restaurants and coffee shops.
-Vibrant Amsterdam is a city chosen by many expats, however, Canadians looking for different options can also choose to relocate to Eindhoven, Leiden, Rotterdam or The Hague, among others.
+In case you want to immigrate to the Netherlands from Canada, you should know that the vibrant Amsterdam is a city chosen by many expats, however, if you are looking for different options you can also choose to relocate to Eindhoven, Leiden, Rotterdam or The Hague, among others.

 The Netherlands is excellently connected to other central European countries and Canadians living in the country can soon start to explore other European cities as soon as they settle in the country.